 The Piña Colada gets a bad rap among cocktail connoisseurs.
 For years, it was the poster child of the blender boom, a symbol of poolside bars and booze cruises.
-But the tropical classic—a blend of rum, coconut, pineapple and lime juice—dates back more than a half century, when it was the drink of the day in San Juan, Puerto Rico.
+But the tropical classic—a mix of rum, coconut, pineapple and lime juice—dates back more than a half century, when it was the drink of the day in San Juan, Puerto Rico.
 Our recipe silences the blender blades and instead calls for pebble ice and a nice sturdy shake.